Kaitakawaenga Pūtea Taurewa

 - Real Estate New Zealand, 'October Property Market Report', 2 November 2020, (www.realestate.co.nz).

 - Stats NZ, 'NZ Citizens Migrating Home in Record Numbers', 14 May 2020, (www.stats.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Experienced mortgage brokers can buy their own franchise or move into property management.
+Mortgage brokers may progress to buy their own franchise or move into property management roles.